Maga of Characene: Predecessor

 Attambelos VIII was a King of Characene, who ruled around 190 AD.
-He is known only from the coins of his son of Maga, who calls himself son of King Attambelos.
+He is known only by the coins of his son of Maga, who calls himself son of King Attambelos.
 The reading of the name is, however, uncertain and reflects the poor quality of the coins of this time.

 Successor

 Maga may have had possibly one successor, the twenty-third and last ruler Characene, Abinergaios III, who was defeated in 222 by a Persian named Ardašir.
 Ardašir had just revolted against his Parthian overlord and was in the process of establishing the Sasanian Empire.

-However, the historicity of Abinergaios III is open to question, as he known only from later Arabic sources while Maga is the last ruler of Characene who is documented by contemporary sources.
+However, the historicity of Abinergaios III is open to question, as he is known only from later Arabic sources while Maga is the last ruler of Characene who is documented by contemporary sources.
 It should also be noted that the king list of Characene is a modern construct and given the sparsity of records could well be inaccurate.